dustinpfister/blog_posts/_posts/vuejs-for.md

 ## 2 - Nested use of the vue for directive

-If I have an array for each object in an array it is possible to nest the use of of the vue for directive.
+If I have an array for each object in an array, it is possible to nest the use of of the vue for directive in a template.
+So just like nested loops it is also possible to have a nested use of the v-for directive in a static template.

 ```js
 new Vue({